-In August of this year we received a quotation request from Ian and Sharon as they had a requirement for a concrete floor to be built over the basement of a new build in Burgh Castle, Norfolk.
+In August of this year, we received a quotation request.
+Ian and Sharon needed a concrete floor built over the basement of a new build in Burgh Castle, Norfolk.
 It was immediately apparent to us from their enthusiasm that this was a personal project and that Ian and Sharon had a definite vision of the end result.
-As self-builders Sharon and Ian opted to use Nudura, a system for ICF (Insulated Concrete Forms).
+As self-builders, Sharon and Ian opted to use Nudura, a system for ICF (Insulated Concrete Forms).

 Sharon has been kind enough to provide her perspective on how the project has been going in the story below:

-“We originally wanted to just buy a building plot closer to my parents, so we could build something more suited to us.
+“We originally wanted to buy a building plot closer to my parents so we could build something more suited to us.

 Unfortunately, there was nothing on the market, and the land that was available had no hope of getting planning permission.

-After many failed idea sketches of houses from the architect we started to get disillusioned, so Ian sat and sketched a drawing showing the architect what we wanted.
+After many failed idea sketches of houses from the architect, we became disillusioned, so Ian sat and sketched a drawing showing the architect what we wanted.
 He worked his magic, got it through planning and so it began.

-The basement was dug before Christmas, but we did not start building until end of May.
+The basement was dug before Christmas, but we did not start building until the end of May.
 But wow!
 It was amazing how quickly things started to come together.
-So far, we have just had ground workers pouring the basement slab, and everything else has been done by us, our son in law, my 81 year old Dad, (who still thinks he can do it all- they don’t make them like him anymore).”
+So far, we have just had groundworkers pouring the basement slab.
+We’ve done everything else with our son-in-law and my 81-year-old Dad, (who still thinks he can do it all-they don’t make them like him anymore).”

 Basement built, tanked and ready for the next stage- the garage floor.”

 Structural engineer Antony suggested we used floor planks to span the garage floors, which we were hesitant about.
 However, Matthew at Floorspan was there to guide us through, and he had the answers to anything we needed to know.